 About Us

 Echobox Memory Vault was inspired by the BBC News story of Stan Beaton, a widower and old age pensioner living in Yorkshire, England.
-His late wife Ruby’s voice still remained on their answering machine and he treasured the sound of every word.
-The heartbreaking loss of this precious recording followed by its safe return was overwhelming for Stan, and it was incredibly touching to watch.
+His late wife Ruby’s voice still remained on their answering machine and he treasured listening to every word.
+The heartbreaking loss of this precious recording followed by its safe return was overwhelming for Stan, and was incredibly touching to watch (here is the YouTube video about Mr Beaton that started it all for us: https://www.youtube.com/watch?v=HY7gSAYAf8s).

+Echobox began as a sketch and a set of notes on our kitchen table.
+Our pilot model launched as a family-based digital legacy platform and was soon showcased on local, National (CTV) and International (BBC) News!
+We somehow began receiving attention from healthcare specialists all around the world!
+It was marvellously baffling but it soon started to make a lot of sense.
+In the feedback we were receiving there was an encouraging and reoccurring theme: Echobox had a much bigger role to play.
 We met with hundreds of caregivers, listened to them closely and learned a lot about various daily challenges.
-We earned a huge appreciation for the difficult work they do for those in their care.
+We earned a huge appreciation for the difficult work they do.
 Their advice and contributions went directly into the makings of our new design.
 Meanwhile, Echobox Memory Vault was awarded $100,000 in grant funding by Alberta Innovates to help us with the new iteration’s development costs!
 It was full steam ahead!

 Stan Beaton